Taiwan's TSMC says suffered a brief power dip, electricity now restored

 “Electricity is currently being supplied as normal.
 TSMC has taken emergency response measures and prepared generators to minimize potential impact.”

-TSMC, whose clients include Apple Inc (AAPL.O) and Qualcomm Inc (QCOM.O), has said tackling the shortage remained its top priority.
+TSMC, whose clients include Apple Inc and Qualcomm Inc, has said tackling the shortage remained its top priority.

 Our Standards: The Thomson Reuters Trust Principles.